tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

-# Writing an adventure game in Charm.
+# Writing an adventure game in Charm

 This documents demonstrates the Charm language by showing how to use it to write a simple text-based adventure game.
 It assumes that you have no familiarity with Charm, but that you would be able to easily follow a tutorial on this subject if it was presented in your own favorite language instead.